catamphetamine/react-responsive-ui/README.md

 * `<Tooltip/>` (requires "React Portals" from React >= 16).
 * `<DragAndDrop/>` ([`react-dnd`](https://github.com/react-dnd/react-dnd) requires React >= 16.3).

-For using components with React < 16.3 import them individually like `import Select from 'react-responsive-ui/commonjs/Select'` instead of `import { Select } from 'react-responsive-ui'` because otherwise it would break due to a [`react-dnd` bug](https://github.com/react-dnd/react-dnd/issues/1113).
+For using components with React < 16.3 import them individually like `import Select from 'react-responsive-ui/modules/Select'` or `import Select from 'react-responsive-ui/commonjs/Select'` instead of `import { Select } from 'react-responsive-ui'` because otherwise it would break due to a [`react-dnd` bug](https://github.com/react-dnd/react-dnd/issues/1113).

 ## Use